California Chill in the Concrete Jungle: A Home Tour

-“My primary goal for this space was for it to be a sanctuary in the middle of an often-chaotic New York City,” says documentary filmmaker Sarena Snider, of the intention behind collaborating with interior designer Alex Kalita for her new Manhattan home.
-After spending four years producing and researching documentaries in LA and a stint of bicoastal living (marked by many a red-eye flight), Snider took the leap of renting her Venice Beach bungalow and making New York City her full-time home.
+“My primary goal for this space was for it to be a sanctuary in the middle of an often-chaotic New York City,” says documentary filmmaker Sarena, of the intention behind collaborating with interior designer Alex Kalita for her new Manhattan home.
+After spending four years producing and researching documentaries in LA and a stint of bicoastal living (marked by many a red-eye flight), Sarena took the leap of renting her Venice Beach bungalow and making New York City her full-time home.

-Kalita’s challenge was to synthesize the aesthetic inspiration of Snider’s California-hued art collection (including a growing number of geodes and crystals), penchant for beachy silhouettes (see the low-slung, slouchy sofa), and preexisting furniture acquisitions (like a substantial dresser).
-Meanwhile, Snider’s lifestyle requirements included a viewing area for documentaries and adherence to her landlord’s “stringent” rental regulations.
+Kalita’s challenge was to synthesize the aesthetic inspiration of Sarena’s California-hued art collection (including a growing number of geodes and crystals), penchant for beachy silhouettes (see the low-slung, slouchy sofa), and preexisting furniture acquisitions (like a substantial dresser).
+Meanwhile, Sarena’s lifestyle requirements included a viewing area for documentaries and adherence to her landlord’s “stringent” rental regulations.

 Landlord limitations are design opportunities